Making-Sense-Info/Varese/use-cases/constances-pathology.md

 The same model applied to 2015
 - Questionnaire F-2015 --> Instrument
-- Question Pathologie 2015 (based on the 2014 Question Pathologie) --> QuestionGrid
+- Question Pathologie 2015 (based on the 2014 Question Pathologie) --> QuestionGrid (first dimension is a code list reusing categories of the 2014 code list)
 - Parkinson's disease --> Concept (the same concept as in 2014)
 - Measure for Parkinson's disease (UnitType: Individual) --> ConceptualVariable (the same ConceptualVariable as in 2014)
 - Indicator for Parkinson's disease presence  (Representation: boolean/nominal?, Universe: Individuals over 18 years old at inclusion time) --> RepresentedVariable (the same RepresentedVariable as in 2014)